Showing posts with label Organisational Change. Show all posts

 • Technology or Infrastructure.

-Change management is a logical systems-driven approach that deals with change through the transformation and transition of an organisation's change project.
+Change management is a logical, systems-driven approach that deals with change through the transformation and transition of an organisation's change project.
 The purpose is to implement the strategies for effecting and controlling the change process as well as helping people to adapt to the change, which can be either:

-• Transformational: these changes are significant in scope and scale and often signify a dramatic departure from the current operating status quo.
+• Transformational: These changes are significant in scope and scale and often signify a dramatic departure from the current operating status quo.

-• Unplanned: typically defined as a necessary action following an unexpected event that could not be predicted, such as a pandemic closing an entire market.
+• Unplanned: Typically defined as a necessary action following an unexpected event that could not be predicted, such as a pandemic closing an entire market.

-• Remedial: implemented when changes are identified to address a deficiency or poor organisational performance, whether operational, quality, or financial.
+• Remedial: Implemented when changes are identified to address a deficiency or poor organisational performance, whether operational, quality, or financial.

 The critical factor affecting the success of any change initiative is that it must have the full support of the organisation that is the subject of the change.
 The change must be seen as being needed, relevant and sustainable.
 In other words, change must be seen as necessary and achievable to be implemented successfully.
 Critical change management success factors include: